 Get more information about what ovarian cancer recurrence might mean for youUnderstand Recurrent Ovarian Cancer

-Find resources that may help you access and pay for ZEJULAGet Access and Support
+Find resources and information that may help you access ZEJULAGet Access and Support

 *BRCA stands for breast cancer susceptibility gene.
 BRCA refers to particular genes that produce proteins that suppress tumors.
 BRCA proteins help repair damaged DNA in cells.
 You may hear the terms BRCA1 and BRCA2 proteins.
 Mutations in BRCA may mean that it no longer functions.
 A BRCA gene mutation can be inherited from a parent.
 When this happens, it is known as a germline BRCA (gBRCA) mutation.
 When there is a mutation in BRCA that is not passed from a parent to a child, it is called a somatic BRCA (sBRCA) mutation.

 †This means a change (also called a mutation) has been noted in the BRCA gene.
 A positive result does not mean that cancer will occur, but this puts you at a higher risk for certain cancers.